robtomatkins/Woodland-Warriors/README.md

 - ### The Hero Image (Home, About and Signup)

-    - Hero image for each page contains clear relevant visual clues as to what the website is about.
+    - The hero image for each page contains clear relevant visual clues as to what the website is about.
-    - Hero image changes on each page to make clear that you have changed page.
+    - The hero image changes on each page to make clear that you have changed page.
     - Inside the landing page hero image is a text box containing information to make the purpose of the website clear.
     - Inside the About and Sign up page her image is a text box containing a qoute from members of Woodland Warrios to give information to viewers"